 As the founding director at ODU, successes, and challenges happened on a daily basis.
 In establishing the Standard

-Operating Procedures (SOPs) and other necessary groundwork that is still being carried out in his departure, the following is highlighted:
+Operating Procedures (SOPs) and other necessary groundwork that was being carried out until the school closed, the following is highlighted:

 The school passed a very critical accreditation under Stone's direction justifying the IEP's existence on the campus of ODU.
 To understand the degree of difficulty that this process was, the IEP at Clemson didn't pass its initial accreditation after Stone had already departed.